SIMSplat: Language-Aligned 4D Gaussian Splatting for Driving Scenario Generation: Experiments

 \subsection{Datasets and Settings}

-We conduct experiments on the Waymo Open Dataset \cite{waymo}.
+To evaluate the proposed driving scene editor in realistic driving environments, we conduct experiments on the Waymo Open Dataset \cite{waymo}.
 For training, we use images from the front, front-left, and front-right cameras, with 100 frames sampled at 10 Hz for each sequence.
-Every 10th frame is reserved for the test set and training is performed on a single NVIDIA A100 GPU.
-For appearance feature extraction, we adopt OpenCLIP ViT-B/16, while prompt encoding is handled by the E5-mistral-7B model \cite{e5} .
-For motion generation, the first 11 timesteps of each trajectory are used as input to SMART-1B \cite{wu2024smartscalablemultiagentrealtime}, which predicts 80 future timesteps.
+Every 10th frame is reserved for the test set, and training is performed on a single NVIDIA A100 GPU.
+For motion generation, the first 11 timesteps of each trajectory are used as input, which predicts 80 future timesteps.
+For VLM-driven automation, Qwen3-VL-32B \cite{bai2025qwen3vltechnicalreport} is used.
+Further training and evaluation details are provided in the supplementary material.